Symplectic Representation of Legendre Dynamics: Domain of discourse: Legendre dynamics

 We now show that the induced parameter update of the above two-step process {is} given by

-which satisfies the definition of strong discrete time Legendre dynamics.
+which satisfies the definition of fixed potential discrete time Legendre dynamics.
 First let's show that the prediction step of Gaussian {process} regression satisfies the definition of Legendre dynamics.
 By Equation~\eqref{eqn:GPR_predict}, the state vector $U_{k+1}$ has an affine dependence on $U_k$.
 In particular, if $U_k \sim \mathcal{N}(m,\Sigma)$, then by construction:

 Substituting the above into natural coordinates, the state transition is given by

 Hence the induced parameter update map of the prediction step is